-To encourage proper citation of sources, all papers must be submitted to Turnltln.
-Please refer to page 5 for more information about my academic integrity policy, and see page 6 for how to setup and use the Turnltln website.
+To encourage proper citation of sources, all papers must be submitted to www.Turnltln.com.
+Please refer to page 5 for more information about my academic integrity policy, and see page 6 for how to set up your Turnltln account and submit your papers through it.

-Requirements & Grading
+Requirements and Grading

 Philosophy is a full-contact sport, but conducted as a cooperative process.
 Together we wrestle with arguments and not attack those advocating them.
-Classes will follow a seminar format, driven by discussion of the readings and the arguments they contain.
+Classes will typically follow a seminar format, driven by classroom discussions of the readings and the arguments they contain.
 As a result, the quality of the course depends critically on your individual attention and participation.
 The purpose of us coming together as a class is to learn and engage in philosophical activity as a group.

 I strongly encourage you to discuss the course's material outside of class with your fellow classmates, friends, and family, as well as with myself.
 However, all your work must be done independently, unless otherwise noted.
 You are expected to be familiar with the university policies on cheating and plagiarism.
 If you have any questions, please ask; do not assume.

-Assignments include leading a classroom discussion, two analytic summaries, one position paper, and two analytic essays.
+Assignments include 2 short analytic summaries, 1 short position paper, and 3 analytic essays.
 Please refer to page 2 for details.

 The total points will vary from assignment to assignment.
 However, each is ultimately scaled to a score from 0 to 5.
 Unless you are notified of otherwise, the grading distribution will be as follows:

 Your final course grade will be on the same 5-point scale, with each assignment weighted as indicated on page 2.
-(The wise student will realize that using this scale provides you with opportunities to recover if you to do extremely poorly on an assignment.)
+(The wise student will realize that using this scale provides you with opportunities to recover if you to do poorly on an assignment or two.)